CaptorAB/create-react-app/packages/react-scripts/README.md

 - [Getting Started](https://facebook.github.io/create-react-app/docs/getting-started) – How to create a new app.
 - [User Guide](https://facebook.github.io/create-react-app/) – How to develop apps bootstrapped with Create React App.

-## How to use the `captor-react-scripts`
+## How to use the `@captor/react-scripts`

 To create a new app run:

 ```
-npx create-react-app <app-name> --scripts-version captor-react-scripts
+npx create-react-app <app-name> --scripts-version @captor/react-scripts
 ```

-Or change to `captor-react-scripts` in an existing app.
+Or change to `@captor/react-scripts` in an existing app.
 Change in package.json

 ```
   "dependencies": {